TripleSlice/F1Telemetry/README.md

 Download the latest release from [here](https://github.com/ryanabaker/F1T/releases "Releases"), or clone the project and compile it yourself.

 #### Required F1 2021 Settings
-F1 will need to be run in borderless window mode!
+F1 will need to be run in **borderless window mode!**

-Set up telemetry - Go to options -> settings -> telemtry settings and set the following:
+Set up telemetry - Go to options -> settings -> telemetry settings and set the following:

 UDP Telemetry - On

 UDP IP Address - 127.0.0.1

-UDP Port - 20777 (can be changed in the settings)
+UDP Port - 20777

-UDP Send Rate - 60hz (can be set to anything but the higher the better)
+UDP Send Rate - 60hz (recomended 60hz)

 UDP Format - 2021